Phil Silva: Early life and career

 Phil Silva was born in Cromwell, New Zealand to Herbert Frederick Silva, a metallurgist, and Ella Theodore Angermunde, a shop assistant.
 He was the second eldest of eight siblings.
 His parents divorced in 1946.
-He was educated at Otago Boys' High School, and went on to study at Dunedin Teachers' College.
+He was educated at Otago Boys' High School, and went on to study at the Dunedin Teachers' College.

 Silva worked as a primary school teacher for eight years, and earned a Master of Arts degree from the University of Otago in 1968.
 His master's thesis was titled The S.R.A. reading laboratories: an experimental investigation into the effectiveness of the S.R.A. reading laboratories in Dunedin intermediate schools.
 He spent five years as a psychologist, and in 1971 began working with Patricia Buckfield in the University of Otago Dunedin School of Medicine's Department of Paediatrics on a small study (225 subjects) of child development.
 That led to his PhD degree in 1978, with a thesis titled Some neurological and psychological characteristics of children who were preterm and small for gestational age: a multi-disciplinary study, and his founding in 1972 of the Dunedin Multidisciplinary Health and Development Study, a long-term research investigation of human health, development and behaviour.
 Silva served as its study's director until his retirement in 1999.